Potato and Egg Salad

 Instructions

 • Dice potatoes, keeping size uniform.
 Place in pot and cover in cold water.
 Add several large pinches of salt.
-Bring to a boil and cook until tender.
-Potatoes are done when they are tender to a knife, but not so soft that they crumble.
+Bring to a boil and cook until tender. *See notes

 • Drain potatoes, and spread on a baking sheet to cool.
-When cool, place in large bowl and add hard cooked eggs, olives, and pickles.
+When cool, place in a large bowl and add hard-cooked eggs, olives, and pickles.

 • Taste and adjust salt and pepper as needed.
 Cover and refrigerate.